google/fonts/README.md

 Each family subdirectory contains the  `.ttf` font files served by Google Fonts, plus a `METADATA.pb` file with metadata for the family, and a `DESCRIPTION.en_us.html` with a description of the family in US English.

 Also, [/designers](designers) contains a list of the Google+ pages for the fonts' designers.
+You can find a 3D projection of all fonts [here](font2vec.vishalgupta.me).

 ## Bug reports and improvement requests